julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 title: "The Bitter Brew: Discovering Artemisia Annua Tea"
 permalink: /artemisia-annua-tea-benefits/
 categories: [natural-healing, herbal-magic]
-tags: [herbs, artemisia annua, sweet wormwood, sweet annie, qinghao, bitter herbs, old europe witchcraft, asian herbs]
+tags:
+  - herbs
+  - artemisia annua
+  - sweet wormwood
+  - sweet annie
+  - qinghao
+  - bitter herbs
+  - folk witchcraft
 description: Discover the ancient, bitter tradition of Artemisia annua tea — a wild Old World tonic rooted in folk medicine, seasonal cleansing, and protective witchcraft rituals.
 excerpt: Dive into the folklore, ritual uses, and traditional bitterness of Artemisia annua tea — a centuries-old brew used across Europe, Asia, and the Balkans for cleansing, protection, and resilience.